Vegas: Self-Speculative Decoding with Verification-Guided Sparse Attention: Detailed Experimental Setup

-Figure~\ref{fig:sweep_heatmap} shows the decoding throughput as we sweep different values of $\gamma$ and sparse ratio, following our hyperparameter tuning strategy discussed in \S\ref{sec:design:hyperparam}.
-In general, once the sparse ratio reaches a certain threshold (e.g., 3\%), the choice of $\gamma$ impacts decoding throughput more significantly than the sparse ratio itself.
-This is because the number of accepted tokens stabilizes after reaching this low level of sparsity (see Figure~\ref{fig:design_sparse_ratio}); as long as the sparse ratio is low enough (e.g., $<10\%$), altering this parameter will not cause a significant difference in the decoding iteration latency.
+For all designs and all models in our experiments in \S\ref{sec:eval}, we use our hyperparameter tuning strategy discussed in \S\ref{sec:design:hyperparam}.
+Figure~\ref{fig:sweep_heatmap} showcases the decoding throughput as we sweep different values of $\gamma$ and sparsity ratio for Qwen3-8B on LongBench-v2.
+In general, once the sparsity ratio reaches a certain threshold (e.g., 3\%), the choice of $\gamma$ impacts decoding throughput more significantly than the sparsity ratio itself.
+This is because the number of accepted tokens stabilizes after reaching this low level of sparsity (see Figure~\ref{fig:design_sparse_ratio}); as long as the sparsity ratio is low enough (e.g., $<10\%$), altering this parameter will not cause a significant difference in the decoding iteration latency.

-For all designs and all models in our experiments in \S\ref{sec:eval}, our hyperparameter sweeping finds that a sparse ratio of 7\% achieves a near-optimal trade-off between drafting accuracy and overhead.
+For the experiments in \S\ref{sec:eval}, our hyperparameter sweeping finds that a sparsity ratio of 7\% achieves a near-optimal trade-off between drafting accuracy and overhead.
 Table~\ref{tab:gamma_values} shows the selected $\gamma$ values. \projname{} typically uses a larger $\gamma$ than other designs, as it has higher drafting accuracy and lower drafting latency (due to lower KV selection overhead), making a larger $\gamma$ more beneficial.